 I personally struggle with Anxiety, Depression and a crippling lack of self confidence.
 My journey has been long, turbulent, frightening, difficult and enlightening all at the same time.
 I’m still in a constant battle with my own personal demons, but I have the right support and the love of my friends and family to help me through it.

-Not everyone is so fortune to have that, or even know who to turn to when they feel like this may be affecting them.
+Many don’t know how to identify it, cope or ask for help.
+And not everyone is so fortune to have that support.
 Mental Health is a huge epidemic that affects everyone from all walks of life.
 Male/female, young/old, rich/poor.
 It doesn’t care who or what you are and no two cases should ever been compared against each other.

 Mental health and well being is just as important as physical

 Do not mock or dismiss what you don’t understand and try your best to empathise and educate yourself.
 Ask questions, no-one will be offended by you wanting to get a better understanding of what others are going through.

 This issue is larger than anyone anticipated and appearances can be very VERY deceptive.
 Many don’t share how they feel for fear of being mocked, judged or deemed a burden.
 That stigma needs to lifted so people can get the confidence to ask for help.